thinner

 Once I received a clear email from the Thai government, I was off to tour Bangkok for two days before leaving.
 I would be back on my way home to finish touring the city.

-I left for my island, hoping for adventures in the following days: Koh Samui, Ko, Phangan, Koh Tao, Phuket, and the topic of this post, my absolute favorite island in Thailand, Koh Phi Phi Island!
+I left for my island, hoping for adventures in the following days: Koh Samui, Koh, Phangan, Koh Tao, Phuket, and the topic of this post, my absolute favorite island in Thailand, Koh Phi Phi Island!

 This was an amazing boat ride I took to tour the islands around Koh Phi Phi.
 We snorkeled and visited several bays in the area, including the famous Maya Bay where the movie “The Beach” was filmed.
 Although it was closed for swimming due to preservation, it was beautiful!